What do I need to do to prepare to buy health insurance?

 - Learn about subsidies.
-You could be eligible for financial assistance, called a subsidy, that lowers the cost of your health plan in 2014.
+You could be eligible for financial assistance, called a subsidy, that lowers the cost of your health plan.
 Use our subsidy estimator to see if you may qualify.

 - Set your budget.
 First figure out what you can afford to pay each month for your health plan.
 Don't forget to take your subsidy into account if you're eligible.
 But also don't forget to think about what you can afford to pay in deductibles, coinsurance and copays.